 The Margaret Lesher Student Union Building serves as a central hub for student engagement, campus involvement, inclusive activities and events, and student leadership development.
 The Student Life Office Staff work in partnership with ASDVC, student clubs, campus departments, colleagues and community to bring various co-curricular experiences to campus.

 Are you facing unexpected expenses as a direct result of the COVID-19 pandemic and the transition to remote classes and services?
 If so, you may be eligible for the COVID-19 Emergency Grant!
-Students enrolled for summer 2020 can apply for a one-time $500 grant to help with books, supplies, housing, food, transportation, technology needs, health care, child care and other costs.
+Students enrolled for fall 2020 can apply for a one-time $500 grant to help with books, supplies, housing, food, transportation, technology needs, health care, child care and other costs.
 Don’t let a financial emergency keep you from completing your educational goals at DVC!
 Funds are limited!
 Apply now!

 The Student Life Office recently introducedDVCsync to the campus community.
 This online platform will provide student organizations